Don't Be Afraid of the Dark (2010 film)

 Don't Be Afraid of the Dark is a 2010 dark fantasy horror film written by Guillermo del Toro and Matthew Robbins, and directed by Troy Nixey in his feature directorial debut.
 It is a remake of the 1973 ABC made-for-television film of the same name.
 The film stars Katie Holmes, Guy Pearce, and Bailee Madison as a family moving into a 19th-century Rhode Island mansion, where the withdrawn daughter begins to witness malevolent creatures that emerge from a sealed ash pit in the basement of the house.
 Jack Thompson also stars in a supporting role.
 An international co-production between the United States, Australia, and Mexico, it was filmed at the Drusilla Mansion in Mount Macedon and Melbourne (both in Victoria, Australia).

 Don't Be Afraid of the Dark was released theatrically in the United States on August 26, 2011, by FilmDistrict.
-The film received mixed reviews from critics, who praised the performances, direction, atmosphere, and musical score, but criticized the lack of originality and jump scares.
+The film received mixed reviews from critics, who praised the performances, direction, atmosphere, and musical score, but criticized the jump scares and lack of originality.
 It grossed $38.3 million against a $25 million budget.